zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

    This storage method is designed for quick start of the service and should be used only for single instance scenario and development or test purpose.
 Do not use it in production or high availability scenario.

-   To use this method, set the `zowe.components.caching-service.storage.mode` value to `inMemory` in the `zowe.yanl` configuration file.
+   To use this method, set the `zowe.components.caching-service.storage.mode` value to `inMemory` in the `zowe.yaml` configuration file.
 When this method is enabled, the Caching Service will not persist any data.

    ```
    zowe